How to strip Judgment liens and strip some second mortgages

 Liens in bankruptcy are a troublesome topic, especially when your car is on the line.
 If you owe more than the auto is worth you may be able to “cram down” the loan to what it is worth.
 But this requires the following:

-- The loan wasn’t used for the initial purchase of the auto (i.e. a refinance.)
+- You can cram down a car loan if the loan wasn’t used for the initial purchase of the auto (i.e. a refinance.)

 A “cram down” in Chapter 13 separates the loan into two parts, a secured claim, and an unsecured claim.
 Then, the secured value is paid to the creditor and the unsecured portion is charged off.